-The MLL has a collegiate draft every year where the top college players get picked up by teams mid-season and its great to see kids fresh out of college playing in the Pros right away but there is a second draft that the MLL holds and it is of the supplemental variety.
+The MLL has a collegiate draft every year where the top college players get picked up by teams mid-season and its great to see kids fresh out of college playing in the Pros right away but there is a second draft that is called MLL Suplemental Draft.

 Players who have taken some time off from the game or been dropped by other teams during the previous year are picked up at a crazy pace and then have to go through the arduous task of actually making the team during tryouts.